Ducz0r/boot2docker-rails-script/README.md

 ## Troubleshooting

-- If you see temporary files in your project folder (from Windows host), following approaches might work:
+- If you see temporary _.unison_ files in your project folder (from Windows host), following approaches might work:
   - unmark your project folder (and subfolders) on Windows host as read-only.